Skip to Content

-A Yellow Lab Puppy.
 Are Labradors Good Family Dogs?
+Pros & Cons

 Good family dogs come with many positive traits.
-Still, everyone will agree that being loving and affectionate tops the list of characteristics that dog owners will look for in a family dog.
+Still, everyone will agree that being loving and affectionate tops the list of characteristics dog owners look for in a family dog.

-Luckily, Labradors easily pass the test for an affectionate dog and have plenty of other good family-dog characteristics, as we discuss below.
+Luckily, Labradors easily pass the test for an affectionate dog and have plenty of other good family-dog characteristics, as discussed below.

 On the Labrador Retriever breed standard page, the AKC gives this breed a full mark for an affectionate dog.
 The Labrador’s loving temperament explains why most dog owners in the US and worldwide choose this breed.